Doing Business in Ecuador

 For more detailed information see: Ecuador Commercial Guide for US Companies (pdf 598kb)

 Ecuador’s trade policy has been unpredictable recently, with the government of this dollarized, petroleum-based economy searching for ways to improve its trade balance.
 Following the imposition of safeguards in January 2009 (which were removed in July 2010), the government sought to decrease imports and promote exports through a new Production Code that includes a variety of measures such as import substitution, enforcement of standards and sanitary and phytosanitary requirements, and investment incentives.
-Historically, Ecuador has faced a number of challenges, including political instability (although the current president has served five years), corruption, and unpredictability of government policies affecting trade and investment.
+In December 2013 Ecuador enacted new technical regulations on imports which impacted a wide variety of consumer goods.
+The regulations require exporters to obtain conformity assessment certifications from entities accredited by the Ecuadorian Accreditation Organism (OAE).
+In many cases a certificate is required for each and every shipment.
+Historically, Ecuador has faced a number of challenges, including political instability (although the current president has served since 2007), corruption, and unpredictability of government policies affecting trade and investment.
 U.S. companies should also be aware that the business cultures can vary greatly between the highlands (centered in Quito, the political capital) and the coast (centered in Guayaquil, traditionally the business capital).

 Contact your local Small Business Development Center (SBDCs).
 Starting a business can be a challenge, but there is help for you in your area.
 Small Business Development Centers (SBDCs) are partnerships primarily between the government and colleges/universities administered by the Small Business Administration and aims at giving educational services for small business owners and aspiring entrepreneurs.